San Angelo, Texas: Fort Concho

 Historic Fort Concho, a National Historic Landmark maintained by the city of San Angelo, was founded in 1867 by the United States Army to protect settlers and maintain vital trade routes.
-It frequently experienced skirmishes with the then-hostile Comanche tribe.
-Today, the restored site is home to several museums, and is open to visitors Tuesday through Sunday.
+The restored site is home to several museums, and is open to visitors Tuesday through Sunday.
 Fort Concho is one of nine forts along the Texas Forts Trail.

 San Angelo Stock Show and Rodeo

 The San Angelo Stock Show and Rodeo is held annually.
 It began in 1932, making it one of the longest-running rodeos in the world.
 It is nationally renowned within the rodeo circuit, bringing in the top contestants and ranking as one of top-10 rodeos in the nation for monetary prizes awarded to contestants.
 It includes a parade, carnival, and concerts, and many other events in addition to the main stock show and rodeo.

 Education

 Higher education

 San Angelo is home to Angelo State University.
 Founded in 1928, it enrolls about 10,000 students, who come from almost every county in Texas, 40 states, and 24 countries.
 One of the nation's premier regional universities, it was featured in the Princeton Review Best 373.
 The only other two listed from the state were Texas A&M University and the University of Texas at Austin.

 Angelo State offers almost 100 different undergraduate programs and 23 graduate programs, including three doctoral programs.
 The university is divided into six colleges: Business, Education, Liberal and Fine Arts, Nursing and Allied Health, Sciences, and Graduate Studies.
 It has been a member of the Texas Tech University System since 2007.

 San Angelo has a branch of Howard College, which is based in Big Spring, Texas.
 The two-year school prepares students academically for transfer to a four-year university, and concentrates in technical and occupational fields of study that lead to certificates and/or associate in applied science degrees.

-A branch of Park University is located on the Goodfellow Air Force Base.
+A branch of Park University is on the Goodfellow Air Force Base.
 The Goodfellow Campus Center has been providing higher education to the Concho Valley area since 1989.
-Park University's main campus was established in 1875 and is located in Parkville, Missouri.
+Park University's main campus was established in 1875 in Parkville, Missouri.

 San Angelo is also home to a branch of American Commercial College, a private for-profit career college.
 It offers seven career certificate programs.